-The total amount of energy that an object, such as a star, radiates into space every second.
-Luminosity depends on both the surface area and the surface temperature of an object, so that, for example, two stars with the same surface temperature but different luminosity must differ in size.
+Luminosity is the total amount of energy that an object, such as a star, radiates into space every second.
+It depends on both the surface area and the surface temperature of an object, so that, for example, two stars with the same surface temperature but different luminosity must differ in size.

 The luminosity of a blackbody (which most stars closely approximate) of temperature T and radius R is given by the Stefan-Boltzmann equation: